Apply for our free Fall Youth Programs!

 - Get to know the plants and animals in your neighbourhood

 … and earn money while you’re at it!

 Programs are open to youth ages 14-18.

 You will receive up to $200 honorarium, based on attendance.
-Please note: The honorarium cannot be paid out if participants attend less than half the days.
+Please note: The honorarium cannot be paid out if participants attend less than four days of the program.

 Lunch is provided and bus tickets are available.

 Programs are based primarily at Strathcona Community Gardens (759 Malkin Ave) with field trips to Renfrew Ravine (3998 Renfrew St.) and other parks and gardens in Vancouver.

 We have 4 programs open for registration this Fall:

 Seed Generation (run in partnership with Red Fox Healthy Living Society)